 - Monoamine oxidase inhibitors (MAOIs).
 Serotonin, norepinephrine, and dopamine are all monoamines.
 A monoamine is a type of neurotransmitter.
 Your body naturally creates an enzyme called monoamine oxidase that destroys them.
 MAOIs work by blocking this enzyme from acting on the monoamines in your brain.
 However, MAOIs are rarely prescribed anymore, as they can cause more serious side effects.

 Antidepressants may provide relief from vasomotor symptoms of menopause.
 Vasomotor symptoms involve the blood vessels.
 They include things like:

 - skin flushing

-Another clinical trial from 2015 found that a low dose of the SSRI paroxetine (Paxil) improved sleep quality in women going through menopause.
+Another from 2015 found that a low dose of the SSRI paroxetine (Paxil) improved sleep quality in women going through menopause.
 The participants’ improved sleep was due to fewer vasomotor symptoms during the night while taking paroxetine.

 The results of these trials are promising, but experts still aren’t sure why SSRIs and SNRIs reduce vasomotor symptoms.
 It may be related to their ability to balance norepinephrine and serotonin levels.
 Both of these neurotransmitters help stabilize the body’s temperature.